A phase transition in a Curie-Weiss system with binary interactions: Numerical results

-The values of $p=4$ and $6$ are above the critical point $p_c$, which can clearly be seen from the curves (c) and (d) of Fig. \ref{fig_1}.
-In this case, one deals with the situation described by Theorem \ref{1tm}.
-Fig. \ref{fig_3} presents in more detail the curve plotted in Fig. \ref{fig_1} (d), i.e., corresponding to $p=6$ and $a=1.2$.
-It provides a good illustration to the proof of Theorem \ref{1tm}.
-Here we have $\bar{\mu}(y_2) = \bar{\mu}(y_p)$.
+The values of $p=4$ and $6$ are above the critical point $p_\text{c}$, which can be clearly seen from the curves (c) and (d) of figure \ref{fig_1}.
+In this case, one deals with the situation described by theorem \ref{1tm}. figure \ref{fig_3} presents more in detail the curve plotted in figure \ref{fig_1} (d), i.e., corresponding to $p=6$ and $a=1.2$.
+It provides a good illustration to the proof of theorem \ref{1tm}.
+Here, we have $\bar{\mu}(y_2) = \bar{\mu}(y_p)$.